Developing Amey's Future Leaders.

-Some 64 delegates, over 4 cohorts have taken part in the programme to date
+"64 delegates, over 4 cohorts have taken part in the programme to date"

 The structure of the delivery was heavily focussed on supporting the delegates in applying their learning back in the workplace.
 Learning is situated in practice (Lave & Wagner, 1991) therefore, it was crucial to allow delegates the time and space to develop their leadership approach actually on the job.

 The initial requirement for delegates to ‘pay for their seat’ on the programme was delivered beyond expectations.
 The outcome of the amend to the ‘Leading Innovation and Change’ unit, facilitated the identification of over £250,000 of revenue or efficiency savings across the business – from one cohort.